rainierrivera/todo/README.md

 ## Installation

-Use the cocoapods [cocopods](https://cocoapods.org/) to run Todo App.
+Use the [cocopods](https://cocoapods.org/) to install ReSwift to run Todo App.

 ## Usage